JustBecks/PremierPT/README.md

 # PremierPT
-Remake of physical therapy website utilizing bootstrap
+Redesign of a physical therapy website utilizing bootstrap.